 Abusing marijuana can lead to addiction or drug seeking behavior.
 Those trying to quit after long term abuse may experience withdrawal symptoms, such as irritability, depression, anxiety and insomnia.

 A number of studies have shown an association between chronic marijuana use and increased rates of anxiety, depression, suicidal ideation, and schizophrenia.
 Some of these studies have shown age at first use to be a factor, where early use is a marker of vulnerability to later problems.
 However, at this time, it not clear whether marijuana use causes mental problems, exacerbates them, or is used in attempt to self-medicate symptoms already in existence.

-What Other Adverse Effect Does Marijuana have on the body?
+What Other Effects Does Marijuana have on the body?

-There is a study that found that an abuser's risk of heart attack more than quadruples in the first hour after smoking marijuana.
-Other studies have shown marijuana smoke to contain carcinogens and to be an irritant to the lungs.
-In fact, marijuana smoke contains 50 to 70 percent more carcinogenic hydrocarbons than cigarette smoke.
-Pot smokers can have many of the same respiratory problems as tobacco smokers, such as daily cough and phlegm production, more frequent acute chest illness, a heightened risk of lung infections, and a greater tendency toward obstructed airways.
+A recent study on marijuana's health effects discovered that those who smoke pot are four times more likely to have a heart attack.
+Marijuana smoke has also been shown to contain several carcinogens and can be damaging to the lungs.
+In fact, marijuana smoke contains twice as much carcinogenic hydrocarbons than cigarette smoke.
+Many people are not aware of this and ignore the idea that pot smokers can have many of the same respiratory problems as tobacco smokers, such as daily cough and phlegm production, more frequent acute chest illness, a heightened risk of lung infections, and a greater tendency toward obstructed airways.

-What Treatment Options exist if you get arrested for smoking marijuana?
+Do Treatment Options exist if you get arrested for possession of marijuana?

-What should you do if you get arrested for Marijuana in the State of Florida?
+What should you do if you get arrested?